-2. Correction with Spot Heater

-Compared to local heating with a soldering iron, hot air heating by a spot heater heats the overall component and board, therefore, it tends to lessen the thermal shock.
-In the case of a high density mounted board, a spot heater can also prevent concerns of the soldering iron making direct contact with the component.
+- 2. Correction with Spot Heater - Compared to local heating with a soldering iron, hot air heating by a spot heater heats the overall component and board, therefore, it tends to lessen the thermal shock.
+In the case of a high density mounted board, a spot heater can also prevent concerns of the soldering iron making direct contact with the component. - 2-1.

-- 2-1.
 If the distance from the hot air outlet of the spot heater to the component is too close, cracks may occur due to thermal shock.
 To prevent this problem, follow the conditions shown in Table 4. - 2-2.
 In order to create an appropriate solder fillet shape, it is recommended that hot air be applied at the angle shown in Figure 1.

-Table 4
+TUDIC T

 Distance 5mm or more

 Hot Air Application angle 45° Figure 1

 Hot Air Temperature Nozzle Outlet 400°C max.

-Less than 10 s
+Less than 10 seconds

 Application Time (3216M / 1206 size or smaller)

-Application Time Less than 30 s
+Less than 30 seconds

 (3225M / 1210 size or larger)

-(3216M, 3225M : Metric size code)
+(3216M, 3225M: Metric size code)

 - 3. Optimum solder amount when re-working with a soldering iron - 3-1.
 If the solder amount is excessive, the risk of cracking is higher during board bending or any other stressful condition.
-Too little solder amount results in a lack of adhesive strength on the termination, which may result in chips breaking loose from the PCB.
-Please confirm that solder has been applied smoothly is and rising to the end surface of the chip.

-- 3-2.
-A soldering iron with a tip of ø3mm or smaller should be used. - It is also necessary to keep the soldering iron from touching the components during the re-work. - 3-3.
-Solder wire with Ø0.5mm or smaller is required for soldering.
+Too little solder amount results in a lack of adhesive strength on the outer electrode termination, which may result in chips breaking loose from the PCB.
+Please confirm that solder has been applied smoothly is - 3-2.
+A soldering iron with a tip of ø3mm or smaller should be used.
+It is also necessary to keep the soldering iron from touching the components during the re-work.